 Company has received financial assets as collaterals that it is permitted to adjust in the absence of default.
-The details of the financial assets received as collaterals are as follows:
+The details of the financial assets received as collaterals are as follows: (Currency : Indian Rupees in lakhs)

-As at As at March 31, 2023 March 31, 2022 Fair value of financial assets accepted as collateral against the loans that the Company is permitted to adjust in the absence of default 1,288.56 892.42 above comprising of : - Advance from customers - Fixed deposit held as collateral 702.49 586.07 728.15 164.27
+(currency. maran napees in rains) Particulars As at March 31, 2023 As at March 31, 2022 Fair value of financial assets accepted as collateral against the loans that the Company is permitted to adjust in the absence of default 1,288.56 892.42 above comprising of : - Advance from customers 702.49 728.15 - Fixed deposit held as collateral 586.07 164.27